 When recording your video podcast or filming promotional material, try to use a solid dark background instead of a patterned one.
 Patterns can be distracting and make it difficult for people to focus on what you’re saying.
 A solid dark background will help people focus on your face and what you have to say, just like a drive scorpion jacket, where the solid color makes the scorpion grab all the attention.

 Creating content in the form of podcasts is a great way to share your thoughts with the world.
-By following the tips above, you can create a high-quality podcast that people will enjoy listening to.
+By following the tips above, you can start creating a high-quality podcast that people will enjoy listening to.
 Once you have the hang of it, it’s your time to shine and explore more ways.
 Till then, stay true to the basics and enjoy building your audience.Don’t forget to share this post!

 You’ll Like These Too.